wiam200/next-blog/posts/getting-started-with-nextjs1.md

 ---
-title: "getting started with nextJs"
+title: "getting started with nextJs2"
 date: "2022-03-01"
 excerpt: it is a small description of the post i just published a few hours ago is a small description of the post i just published a few
 isFeatured: true
-image: getting-started-nextjs.png
+image: getting-started-nextjs1.png
 ---

 # this is a title